Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 education specifically.
 There is no doubt that a forensic software suite that ingests, analyzes evidence and presents the results in a single step, is more *efficient*.
-But learning from the CLI with specific and very targeted output can be very powerful for students.
+But learning from the CLI with specific and very targeted output can be immensley powerful for students.

 ### Free(dom)!